cornelltech/CS6831-Spring2019/README.md

 teach a masters level course that covers a subset of this material at a more suitable pace, but unfortunately that's not possible this year.

-With that set of warnings in place, Cornell Tech students should talk to me if they want to take the class.
+With that set of warnings in place, Cornell Tech students should talk to me if they want to take the class after the first lecture.
+Be prepared to answer some questions about your understanding of Boneh-Shoup Section 2.4.

 ### Requirements